jedi-Knight/paranuara-api-challenge-solution/README.md

 5. Connectivity to Docker Hub and PypI.

 ## To Build and Run on Jenkins

+The Jenkins pipeline definition is in the `Jenkinsfile` of this repo.

-Create a new SCM or GitHub based pipeline on Jenkins and enter this repository url as the source.
-Use `Jenkinsfile` as the script path (this is the default setting if using Jenkin's Blue Ocean UI).
+To use it with Jenkins, create a new SCM or GitHub based pipeline on Jenkins and enter this repository url as the source.
+Then Use `Jenkinsfile` as the script path (this is the default setting if using Jenkin's Blue Ocean UI).

 Start the pipeline build.
-Build, Run and Test tasks are run.
+Jenkin runs the pipeline Build, Run and Test tasks.

 On Sucessful execution of the Run task, the API is accessible at port `8383` of the Jenkins-Docker host machine.
 `http://<Jenkins server address>:8383/`

 The API endpoints are described in the _To test the API endpoints (solutions)_ section below.
 Please replace _localhost_ with the Jenkins-Docker host address to test the examples on the CI server.

 ## To Build and Run On Localhost